AaTekle/Netflix-Userbase/README.md

 ## Data Collection

-The data used for this analysis is collected from a combination of publicly available datasets, user surveys, and web scraping (in accordance with Netflix's terms of use).
-All data used is anonymized and aggregated to maintain user privacy.
+The data used for this analysis was collected from a Kaggle Dataset.

 ## Data Analysis